 Lizzie Bright and the Buckminster Boy.
 In 1912 Maine, Turner Buckminster III is bored.
 Then he meets Lizzie Bright, an African-American from Malaga Island, a community settled by former slaves, and the two connect over baseball.
 Turner’s minister family and the rest of the congregation do not approve of the poor Malaga Island community and decide it must go in order to attract tourism to the area.
 This is a serious story, based on the actual removal of the Malaga Island community.
 The inhabitants were sent to an insane asylum.
 There is some humor in the tale, but it does not have a happy ending.
 (Ages 12 and up.)
 (I listened to this on audiobook.)

 The Bears on Hemlock Mountain.
-I used to have The Courage of Sarah Noble on the list but removed it.
-I always felt uncomfortable recommending it because of the portrayal of the Native Americans.
-I decided to listen to my gut and remove it.
 The Bears on Hemlock Mountain is a very short novel.
 It tells the story of Jonathan who crosses a snowy mountain to fetch a pot from his aunt.
 Crossing the mountain, he repeats the mantra “there are no bears at all.”
 When he does meet a bear, he manages to hide in a rather clever way.
 This is a simple story which kids may be able to read in one sitting.
-It has received a lot of criticism as being not worth of its Newbery – I won’t comment on that except to say that, considering its woodcut illustrations and the emphasis on familial relationships, I found it a nice, if tame, book.
+It has received a lot of criticism as being not worth of its Newberry – I won’t comment on that except to say that, considering its woodcut illustrations and the emphasis on familial relationships, I found it a nice, if tame, book.

 Sarah, Plain and Tall is often touted as a book to read after Little House, (along with Caddie Woodlawn which I have left off this list) and there are a number of companion books to keep your kids reading.
 Sarah, a school teacher, answers an advertisement for a wife and mother, and travels to the prairie from Maine.
 Sarah and her new family have to find ways of adjusting to each other as well as coping with feelings of loss and finding ways to move on from grief.